Phedg1Studios/ItemDropList/Deployment/Release/README.md

-** Support, Suggestions, Beta Testing and Bug Reports ** blazingdrummer aschente, Borst, breadguy69, Cookiefox, Dragasath, FunkFrog, itλy, Mc Fow1er, Pears, pindab0ter, Siponodo, Undead, VoidInsanity
+** Support, Suggestions, Beta Testing and Bug Reports ** blazingdrummer aschente, Borst, breadguy69, Cookiefox, Mc Fow1er, Pears, Undead, VoidInsanity

 ## Changelog ##
+** v1.2.6 **

+* ACTUALLY added missing dependancy for ItemDropAPIFixes.

+** v1.2.5 **

+* Added missing dependancy for ItemDropAPIFixes.

+** v1.2.4 **

+* Added config for whether items have to be discovered to show up in the menu.
+* Added *BiggerBazaar* compatibility.
+* Refactored every hook into its own function.
+* Refactored spawn and tier limiting code into a standalone mod so other users and devs can take advantage of it.

+** v1.2.3 **

+* Fixed Scrapper and Artifact of Command interface not using the item what was clicked.

 ** v1.2.2 **

 * Fixed spawning only Shrines of Chance.